cloudmesh-community/book/chapters/prg/python/cloudmesh/introduction.md

 terminal.
 This is quite an important distinction towards other tools that only allow commandline interfaces.

-Moreover we also sho you that it is easy to create new commands and add them dynamically to the cloudmesh shell via simple pip installs.
+Moreover we also show you that it is easy to create new commands and add them dynamically to the cloudmesh shell via simple pip installs.

 Cloudmesh is an evolving project and you have the opportunity to improve